Spagero763/Farcaster-reputation/README.md

-# Farcaster ReputationClaim Mini App
+ld# Farcaster ReputationClaim Mini App

 This mini app connects Farcaster and a verified ReputationClaim smart contract on Base Sepolia.
 Users verify their `castHash`, and if valid, they can claim onchain reputation.